jundalisay/superb/content/en/research/mohammad/quran/sura-061.md

-61. COLUMN (as-Saff)
+---
+title: "COLUMN (as-Saff)"
+heading: "Chapter 61a of the Quran Simplified"
+date: 2022-01-31
+image: "/covers/quran.jpg"
+description: "This is the Book in which there is no doubt, a guide for the righteous."
+linkb: /research/mohammad/quran/
+linkbtext: "Index"
+linkf: /research/mohammad/quran/
+linkftext: "Index"
+---

 <!-- Everything in the heavens and the earth
 praises Allah.
 He is the Almighty, the Wise. -->

-1.
-O you who believe!
+{{< s v="1" >}}  O you who believe!
 Why do you say what you do not do?

-3. It is most hateful to Allah that you say what you do not do.
-4. Allah loves those who fight in His cause, in ranks, as though they were a compact structure.
+{{< s v="3" >}}  It is most hateful to Allah that you say what you do not do.{{< s v="4" >}}  Allah loves those who fight in His cause, in ranks, as though they were a compact structure.

-5. When Moses said to his people, “O my people, why do you hurt me, although you know that I am Allah’s Messenger to you?”
+{{< s v="5" >}}  When Moses said to his people, “O my people, why do you hurt me, although you know that I am Allah’s Messenger to you?”
 And when they swerved, Allah swerved their hearts.
 Allah does not guide the sinful people.